 Do not share this medication with others.

 What are possible food and drug interactions associated with Vicodin?If Vicodin is taken with certain other drugs, the effects of either could be increased, decreased, or altered.
-It is especially important to check with your doctor before combining Vicodin with the following: alcohol, antianxiety medications, antihistamines, antipsychotics, MAO inhibitors, other narcotic analgesics, sedatives, tranquilizers, tricyclic antidepressants.
+It is especially important to check with your doctor before combining Vicodin with the following: alcohol, antianxiety medications, antihistamines, antipsychotics, MAO inhibitors, other narcotic analgesics, sedatives, tranquilizers, or tricyclic antidepressants.

 What are the possible side effects of Vicodin?Side effects cannot be anticipated.
 If any develop or change in intensity, tell your doctor as soon as possible.
 Only your doctor can determine if it is safe for you to continue taking this drug.